-Changes in the way you digest food are a significant side effect of gastrectomy that can have long-term effects on your physical and emotional wellbeing (see sections 'What are the possible side effects of treatment?' and 'Additional interventions' for more information).
+Changes in your digestive system are a significant side effect of oesophagectomy that can have long-term effects on your physical and emotional wellbeing (see sections 'What are the possible side effects of treatment?' and 'Additional interventions' for more information).